A Level Success Stories 2020

 Polina has been a boarder at Caterham since joining in the Lower Sixth.
 Now she has achieved a fabulous set of straight A*s in Chemistry, Maths, Further Maths and Physics and will go on to Oxford University (St Hugh’s College) where she will study Chemistry.
 “I would like to thank the boarding staff, and the Head of Chemistry, Mr Keyworth, who has been so helpful, supportive and inspiring – and his whole department.
 Dr Dimakos (Maths) has also been a wonderful teacher.
 I have had so much fun at Caterham – I have absolutely loved it.”

 WHAT A STAR!

 Alex’s outstanding A Level results have won him a place at Durham University where he will read Physics and Astronomy.
-Alex says: “I studied Astronomy GCSE with Mr Mansell and this really triggered my interest in the subject.
+Alex says: “I studied Astronomy GCSE and this really triggered my interest in the subject.
 Maybe I will go on to study astronomy at post-graduate level – or I might have a career in computing, which also fascinates me.
 Thank you, Caterham!”

 OFF TO A FLYING START

 Jack is interested in becoming a pilot and considered training straight after school.
 However, he has opted to get a degree first.
 He is off to Imperial College where he will read Earth and Planetary Science.
 “A big shout out, please, to Mr Batty,” says Jack.
 “He’s a geology specialist and has been so helpful to me, especially as I was preparing for my chosen degree course during lockdown.”
 He says the Geography Department’s trip to South Wales as one of his best experiences, along with the opportunities he had to fly through the RAF section of the school’s CCF: “And I even led my own squad of junior cadets – we called ourselves ‘Tornado Flight’!”